data-edu/data-science-in-education/16-teaching-data-science.Rmd

 We started writing this book in the open, on GitHub.
 This allowed us to share the book as it developed.
-Writing the book in the open also allowed others from the wider educational data science and data science community to contribute.
+Writing the book in the open also allowed others from the wider educational data science community to contribute.
-These contributions included writing sections of the book in which contributors had specific expertise, asking clarifying questions, and, even creating a logo for the book which informed our choice of a color palette.
-We decided to write this book in the open after witnessing the success of other books on data science (such as @wickham2019advr *Advanced R* (<https://adv-r.hadley.nz/>) book.
+These contributions included writing sections of the book in which contributors had specific expertise, asking clarifying questions, and even creating a logo for the book which informed our choice of a color palette.
+We decided to write this book in the open after witnessing the success of other books on data science (such as @wickham2019advr *Advanced R* (<https://adv-r.hadley.nz/>).

-## Building mental models
+### Building mental models

 In the foundational skills chapter, [Chapter 6](#c06), we introduced the *foundational skills framework*.
 The purpose of this framework was to emphasize four core concepts (projects, functions, packages, and data) that are relevant to and used in nearly all data science projects.
-We chose to introduce this *general* framework before walkthroughs, which introduce *specific* techniques, in part to help readers to build a "mental model" of data science: an understanding of how data science tools and techniques at a level deeper than particular functions or individual lines of code (see @krist2019's framework for the development of *mental models* and this type of deeper understanding).
+We chose to introduce this *general* framework before walkthroughs, which introduce *specific* techniques, in part to help readers to build a "mental model" of data science: an understanding of data science tools and techniques at a level deeper than particular functions or individual lines of code (see @krist2019's framework for the development of *mental models* and this type of deeper understanding).
 Understanding both how R works as a programming language (what R code is) and how R and RStudio work as software programs can make it easier to troubleshoot the (inevitable!) issues and identify possible solutions in the course of working on educational data science projects.